List of Top 10 characters: Bob "Blindshot" Booker

-A taxi driver who transported Toybox to Precinct 10 on her first day.
-Booker claims to have "zen senses", letting the car decide where he should go, and wearing a blindfold over his eyes (which may be sightless anyway).
+A taxi driver who transported Toybox to Precinct 10 on her first day, Booker claims to have "zen senses", letting the car decide where he should go, and wearing a blindfold over his eyes (which may be sightless anyway).
 Of course, Booker suffers numerous auto accidents, but they seem to serendipitously affect events positively.
 Booker's remaining senses seem enhanced, perhaps alluding to the Marvel Comics character, Daredevil.
 Physically he resembles comedian George Carlin.

 Mayor Albert Famaile

 Five years after the Ultima incident, this talking baboon is instituting harsh new legislation, seemingly patriotic but also near-fascistic.
-He fires Captain Traynor to insert Major Cindercott, a man who agrees with his politics, and enforces his laws without question.
+Albert fires Captain Traynor to insert Major Cindercott, a man who agrees with his politics, and enforces his laws without question.
 He and Cindercott are transformed into a stone facsimile on the outside wall of a building during the Hell Ditch Pilgrim case.

 Phillipe Jouet-Homme

 Five years after the Ultima incident, Phillipe lives with Toybox in his apartment.
 A seemingly wealthy private citizen, Phillipe is not a flesh and blood humanoid like Robyn, but an android.
 His style of dress and accessory seem to indicate he is inspired by either Marvel's Arcade or DC's Toyman.
 He eventually cheats on her with another android.
 His last name is French for Man Toy.